March 31, 2025

 While business goals and internal priorities can shift, in general, sales kickoff goals remain the same year over year.
 Here are a few goals that might be relevant to your SKO event:

-- Inflation Remains a Concern: While inflation appears to be on its way down in 2024, things won't entirely level out for some time, and organizations will need to maintain a balance of cautious optimism to put on great events without too much financial risk.
+• Inflation Remains a Concern: While inflation has seen a decline, it's still a major concern that's affecting businesses and individuals in the day-to-day as the cost of goods and services continue to rise.
+Organizations will need to maintain a balance of cautious optimism to put on great events without too much financial risk.

-- Distributed Workforces: Many organizations have a mix of on-site, fully remote, and hybrid employees, and considering the cost of travel and accommodations, this can put a strain on internal event budgets if employees must travel to attend in person.
+• Distributed Workforces: Many organizations have a mix of on-site, fully remote, and hybrid employees, and considering the cost of travel and accommodations, this can put a strain on internal event budgets if employees must travel to attend events in person.

-- The Revenge of In-Person Events: In-person events are slated to be bigger and better than ever, with more digital features, more ways to interact, and more exciting experiences to meet increased attendee expectations.
+• In-Person Events Require More: In-person events remain a critical piece of event programs, and as costs everywhere increase, so too do attendees' expectations.
+They want more digital features, more ways to interact, and more exciting experiences.
 How can planners balance the "more, more, more" mentality with their budgetary concerns?

-- Sustainability Is the Name of the Game: More and more organizations and venues are focusing on sustainability, but this comes with new costs and challenges to consider.
+• Sustainability Is the Name of the Game: More and more, organizations and venues are focusing on sustainability, with 54% of meeting professionals saying sustainability is highly important, but this comes with new costs and challenges to consider.

 So, what's an SKO planner to do in this minefield of challenges?